 Traveling Through Grief

-The first time I traveled through grief was when I was eighteen, a few months after my mother died.
-I went to Europe to meet my best friend who was spending her freshman year studying abroad.
-The trip was one forced on me by my father who thought that I was spending too much time mired in sadness and lethargy.
+The first time I traveled through grief was when I was 18, a few months after my mother died.
+I went to Europe to meet my best friend, who was spending her freshman year studying abroad.
+The trip was one forced on me by my father, who thought that I was spending too much time mired in sadness and lethargy.
 He knew, better than I, what it means to open oneself up to the world.

-Leading up to the trip I felt a discernable anxiety.
+Leading up to the trip, I felt discernible anxiety.
 I was afraid to leave my newly widowed father alone, afraid to travel so far from home when my connection to it already felt so tenuous.
 Despite all of that, as my plane touched down in Madrid, I felt a shift, an unlocking of some sort.
-For the first time since my mother died I felt a twinge of freedom.
+For the first time since my mother died, I felt a twinge of freedom.